 A: Fear and anxiety about the pandemic can be overwhelming, and create strong emotions in both adults and children.
 The CDC has some tips for managing stress related to COVID-19.

 Coast Guard members and civilians may experience secondary traumatic stress as a results of personal or professional experiences.
 This type of stress reaction result from ongoing personal or professional exposure to individuals or families who have been traumatized or impacted by traumatic events such as the pandemic.
 The signs or symptoms of secondary traumatic stress include feelings of isolation, increased irritability sleep disturbance and withdrawal.

 Below are some strategies that you can implement to reduce secondary traumatic stress reactions:

 For more information, visit https://www.samhsa.gov/dtac/disaster-responders.

-C3 (formerly L5) Q: I find myself drinking more alcohol than usual and wanting to pick up smoking again to deal with the stress during this time.
+C3 Q: I find myself drinking more alcohol than usual and wanting to pick up smoking again to deal with the stress during this time.
 What support services are available to help me?

-A: Try to incorporate daily stress-reducing activities, get quality rest, and practice good self-care.
+Our research has shown “Move a muscle, change a thought.”
+Incorporate daily stress-reducing activities, get quality rest, and practice good self-care.
 Substance abuse help is always available, including through internet/phone 12 Step meetings or through your Substance Abuse Prevention Team.
 Substance Abuse Prevention Specialists (SAPS) are also available via the SAPS Duty line at (757) 628-4329.
 For support with smoking, try Smokefree.gov.
 You can also talk with your chaplain, or set up free counseling through CG SUPRT.

 C5 (formerly L10) Q: Who is my chaplain?